-The illusion of overnight success is the reason why a lot of people aren’t as successful as they want to be.
-Social media gives an impression that you could enjoy life just by having a lot of followers.
-People overlooked the fact that before the fame, there was the hard work.
+The illusion of overnight success is why many people aren’t as successful as they want to be.
+Social media gives the impression that you can enjoy life just by having a lot of followers.
+People overlooked the fact that before fame, there was hard work.

 If you think success is about being rich and famous, that is fine.
-But you need to understand that it won’t happen unless you put it the work.
+But you need to understand that it won’t happen unless you put in the work.
 If you think success is about being happy, that is cool.
-But stop the daydreaming and start working for it.
+But stop daydreaming and start working for it.

 You will fail, you will suck at first, and you’ll want to quit.
 But that’s where you make a difference.
 Buckle up and keep going.

 We often hear people talk about success, but everyone has a different interpretation of success.
 Some people associate success with money and fame, while some prefer to correlate success with the impact they’ve made.
-Or maybe to just be “happy”.
-There is no right or wrong, you decide your own.
+Or maybe to just be “happy.”
+There is no right or wrong, and you decide on your own.

 It’s not money, fame, or an impact.
 But to live a life where he could do fewer things that he would rather not be doing.
 It's a simple dream that is not easy to achieve.
 That is his purpose.

-So now that you get the idea it is time to define what is success to you?
+So now that you get the idea, it is time to define what success is to you.
 What is your view on the ideal life?
-Imagine the perfect scenario, think about it, take your time, and jot it down on a piece of paper.
+Imagine the perfect scenario, think about it, take your time, and jot it down on paper.
 You can have more than one version of the ideal life.

 This is how you make “success” more valuable to you.
 It’s not just a vague cloudy idea.
-It’s not a long, dark tunnel with a hope to see light at the end.
-It is not a lingering emotion which makes you feel like you could have accomplished more.
+It’s not a long, dark tunnel with the hope of seeing light at the end.
+It is not a lingering emotion that makes you feel like you could have accomplished more.
 It is a written definition of what you want to achieve.

 It gives you purpose.

-Once you have found the ideal life that you want, narrow it down to steps that you can take.
+Once you have found the ideal life, narrow it down to steps you can take.
 Make a mind map.
 Make a plan for the next few years.
 Make it a reality.
-I’ve written a separate article that would help you plan and achieve your goals:

-Once you realized the value of purpose and consistency, you’ll be at ease when embracing challenges.
+Once you realize the value of purpose and consistency, you’ll be at ease when embracing challenges.
 You no longer see a hurdle as a step back.
-Instead, you will see it as a mean to level up your game.
+Instead, you will see it as a means to level up your game.
 Obstacles are now privileges.
 Your purpose will be your strength.

-This article is based on the conversations I had with friends and colleagues who’s longing for a purpose in life.
+This article is based on my conversations with friends and colleagues longing for a purpose in life.